2020 Official Rules Bass Pro Shops Open Series

 c.
 ABA reserves the right to impose boat speed limits during any or all tournaments.
 The decision to impose a speed limit, the area covered by the speed limit and/or the actual speed limit shall be left exclusively to the discretion of the tournament director.

 d.
 In the event of an emergency, competitors should call 911 immediately and then notify tournament officials.
-Competitors are allowed to leave the boat and seek safe shelter in bad weather when danger may be imminent, at which time all fishing must cease.
+Competitors may leave the boat and seek safe shelter in bad weather when danger may be imminent, at which time all fishing must cease.

 a.
 The use, possession or consumption of illegal drugs by any competitor during official practice, tournament hours or during pre-and post-tournament activities will be cause for automatic disqualification from this and all future tournaments.
 (Exception; medication prescribed to the angler by a licensed physician).
 The consumption or possession of alcohol during tournament hours is prohibited.
 Tournament hours are defined as check-out in the morning through weighing of fish in the afternoon.